To see a world in a grain of sand

 In contrast, Western philosophy, religion, and science begin with, and thus assume, the discreteness and separate existence of individual things, both from each other and from their Creator.
 An example is the notion of individual rights and the uniqueness and inviolability of each human being.
 Western philosophy gave rise to science and the hyper-individualistic societies whose values and way of life are presently spreading over the entire world, along with its accompanying materialistic philosophy of the good life and the consumerist means to achieve it.

 The principle feature of Western civilization that has enabled it to triumph and dominate over the world has been the success of science in giving human beings mastery over Nature and the world we live in.
 This mastery has enabled its denizens to solve the problems of starvation and disease, which has led to a significant increase in their numbers, as well as to the creation of machines that have replaced the human and animal labour that were formerly used for all productive processes and other activities, such as growing food, making clothes and tools, building houses, inventing and manufacturing superior weapons that have enabled their possessors to vanquish their adversaries, and waging war.
 Since success breeds imitation, these methods have been copied all over the world.
-And since admiration does not limit itself to imitating only those features that are useful and good, it has led to the indiscriminate copying of every feature of Western civilization, including its materialistic values, unhealthy diet, popular culture, and its extremely wasteful, polluting, and profligate consumerist lifestyle, which depends on making people dissatisfied with the things they have, whether with themselves, their possessions, their job, their family members, or the people they know, and therefore makes them continually yearn for things which they don’t have.
+And since admiration does not limit itself to imitating only those features that are useful and good, it has led to the indiscriminate copying of other features of Western civilization, including its materialistic values, unhealthy diet, popular culture, and its extremely wasteful, polluting, and profligate consumerist lifestyle, which depends on making people dissatisfied with the things they have, whether with themselves, their possessions, their job, their family members, or the people they know, and therefore makes them continually yearn for things which they don’t have.
 It should be obvious that a society or economic system that is based on making its citizens constantly dissatisfied with their lives, as modern capitalism does, cannot produce happy people.

 Science provides us with a certain kind of useful knowledge, but the dominant Western assumption that scientific knowledge is superior to, and therefore supersedes and renders obsolete, all other kinds of human knowledge – which it were better to call ways of knowing the world, for in the distinction between the noun “knowledge” and the verb “to know” lies the very crux of the matter – is completely false.

 What is produced, discovered, or formulated by scientists is factual, verifiable knowledge that is assumed to be true independently of both time and place.
 This is knowledge that can be written down in letters, numbers, and formulas, and transmitted from generation to generation.
-Traditional, which usually means pre-scientific or non-scientific, societies also have their ways of knowing, which sometimes are completely at odds with science.
+Traditional, which usually means pre-scientific or non-scientific, societies also have their ways of knowing, which sometimes are at odds with science.
 Traditional knowledge is usually rooted in a particular place; and because it is verbal, it is transmitted from generation to generation by word of mouth rather than through writing or texts.
 Hence, traditional knowledge is more fragile and easily lost than scientific knowledge.
 One feature of traditional knowledge is that, when it is taken out of context, which in this case means the particular society in which it originated and is kept alive by its members, it may seem strange or even absurd to outsiders.
 Because of the important distinctions between the oral and written forms of language, traditional knowledge often dies and disappears with the disappearance of the people that discovered it and depended on it to survive, while scientific knowledge can remain dormant in the yellowed pages of a book or scientific journal, to be rediscovered later on.

 There are several ways in which the distinction between these two different ways of seeking to understand the world has been expressed.
 Some are mysticism versus science, and Eastern as opposed to Western philosophy or religion.
 Another way of looking at this distinction is that the scientist is assumed to be completely separate from whatever it is that one is studying, and therefore – indeed, this is one of the fundamental assumptions of science – the facts and knowledge which are discovered and accumulated by the particular scientist who diligently applies the scientific method of observation, hypothesis, analysis, and verification are true independently of whoever is doing the observing.
 In other words, these statements are globally or universally true, rather than being true only in a particular situation, place, or set of circumstances, or of a particular group of people.

-However, this does not mean that we can simply dismiss all traditional knowledge as being unscientific and therefore wrong because it is nothing more than superstition, for this kind of knowledge was crucial in enabling these pre-scientific peoples to survive for thousands or tens of thousands of years, a length of time, let us remember, that science, despite all its bright and dazzling accomplishments, is a very long way from equalling.
+However, this does not mean that we can simply dismiss all traditional knowledge as being unscientific and therefore wrong or outdated because it is nothing more than superstition, for this kind of knowledge was crucial in enabling these pre-scientific peoples to survive for thousands or tens of thousands of years, a length of time, let us remember, that science, despite all its bright and dazzling accomplishments, is a very long way from equalling.
 In many ways, by greatly upsetting the primordial Law of Balance, the success of science has made the long-term survival of modern human beings much less rather than more likely.
 The truth that many people fail to recognize is that the more we blindly heed the promises, proclamations, and miraculous discoveries of science, the smaller and smaller are the chances that the human race will survive for any great length of time.

 To illustrate what I mean by traditional knowledge, here is an excerpt about a group of native people living in South America: